fbpx

 To Whom It May Concern

-In January 2021, I was a few planned steps away from killing myself.
-A few days later, I put my head on a pillow at No Longer Bound.
+In January 2021 I was a few planned steps from killing myself.
+By the 19th I was putting my head on a pillow in No Longer Bound.
 If they couldn’t fix me, they said God could.

-I arrived as a drunk who no longer had the will to fight.
-I was told I was crazy for choosing a one year program for my first try.
+I came in as a drunk who no longer had the will to fight, and I was told I was dumb or crazy for choosing a year-long program for my first try.
 The thing about me is, I don’t do things half-heartedly.
 When I drank, I drank everything.
-When I smoked, I smoked it all.
-When I ruined relationships, I ruined them completely.
-When I burned bridges, there wasn’t ash left for the wind to blow.
+If I smoked, I smoked it all.
+When I ruined my relationships, I ruined them completely.
+And when I burned bridges there wasn’t even ash left for the wind to blow.

-Thinking back, I was a walking, sometimes stumbling, sometimes crawling mess of a man.
-I was lost, literally and figuratively.
-I was angry and confused, in constant need of being drunk.
-Drinking decided when I would talk, who I would be with, how I would feel, when I would work, when I would sleep, and how much money I had.
-The fact that I had a problem for so long without getting help disappoints me to this day.
+Thinking back, I was a walking, at times, stumbling, sometimes crawling, mess of a man.
+Often times finding myself lost, literally and figuratively, angry, confused, and in a constant need to be as drunk as possible.
+Drinking was me.
+Drinking decided when I would talk, who I would talk to, who I would be with, when I would be happy, angry, or sick, when I would work, when I would sleep, what quality sleep I would get, and how much money I would have.
+The fact that I had a problem for so long without getting help and changing disappoints me to this day.

-I could not love myself, let alone anyone else.
-I could not understand how to be a decent man.
-I was broken when it came to showing and receiving love.
+But I could not love myself, let alone anyone else.
+I could not respect myself enough to understand what it took to be a decent human being.
+The concept of living as a proper man was foreign to me.
+I was, and remain, broken in many ways when it comes to showing and receiving healthy love.
 It is something I have struggled with since that day when I was eight.

-I was mad at myself for everything I’ve done in my life, as well as the things I have been too cowardly to attempt.
-I was angry God woke me up in the mornings, when I had consumed enough alcohol that would have killed other people.
+And I still am.
+I am angry when I think about laying on her mother’s stomach, feeling her kick and talking to her.
+And I become angrier when I think of no longer feeling the kicks or any movement at all.
+I was mad when, without warning, my daughter was taken.
+And I was mad at myself for everything I have ever done in my life, as well as the things I was too cowardly to attempt.
+I was angry God woke me up in the mornings when the amount of alcohol I consumed would have killed other people.

-I am staying at No Longer Bound because I am tired of hating myself and the world.
-And, I am learning that I actually like people.
-And I like what they like about me.
+I am staying because I am tired of hating myself and the world around me.
+And I am learning that I actually like people, and I like what they like about me.
 I like that I am a man worth knowing.
-I know I still have work to do, and I know this is the place to do that work.
+And I know that I have a lot of work to do, and I know that this is the place to do that work.

-I am here because I now know that is not correct.
+I’m here because none of that is correct.

-I am here because this place fixes people.
+And I’m here because I was told this place fixes people.

 I am here because I want to be fixed.

-I am staying, because I’m not done yet.
+And I am staying because I’m not done yet.

 Judgments and Vows